rachaelrho/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 >>> Lists and sets are both sequences of elements of any type and are mutable.
-However lists cannot have duplicate data and have no idex.
+However lists cannot have duplicate data and have no index.
 Lists perform better on iterating over values (looping) but sets are better for checking values in a set or common operations across sets.
 ---

 ###Q3.
 Lambda Function